Variables Management

 -

-Choose AI Agent > Agent Dev > My Agent, and click Create Agent or Agent Management.
+Choose AI Agent > Agent Dev > My Agent, then click Create Agent or Agent Management to open the agent's development page.

-Scroll down to the Variables section and click + on the right.
+Scroll to the Variables section and click + on the right.

 Manage variables.
 On the Edit Variables page, you can create custom variables, enable system variables, or enable role variable management.